nicojs/html2commonmark/readme.md

 This package includes a dependency on commonmark.js.

-For client-side use, you can include the `node_modules/html2commonmark/dist/client/bundle.js` on your web page.
+For client-side use, you can include the `node_modules/html2commonmark/dist/browser/bundle.js` on your web page.
 It exposes the global `html2commonmark` variable.

 For server-side use, you can simply require it: `var html2commonmark = require('html2commonmark');`.

+As this npm package is writen in typescript, you can also import the module if you're using `"moduleResolution": "node"`: `import * as html2commonmark from 'html2commonmark'`.
+This will also work for the browser, but than you'll need a tool like [webpack](https://github.com/webpack/webpack) or [browserify](http://browserify.org/) to package it (instead of using the bundle `node_modules/html2commonmark/dist/browser/bundle.js`)
+However: you will also need the commonmark typings in order for this to work (using tsd: `tsd install commonmark`);

 Usage
 -----